aminEdraki/wstmi/README.md

 * ```degraded_speech```: An array containing a single-channel degraded/processed speech signal.
 * ```sampling_frequency```: The sampling frequency of the input signals in ```Hz```.

 Note that the clean and degraded speech signals must be time-aligned and of the same length.
 The output ```d``` is expected to have a monotonic relation with speech intelligibility, where a higher d denotes better intelligible speech.
-For

 ## Citing wSTMI